Miami Code Enforcement Issues Settled Quickly And Affordably

 • Recording of Legal Documents, Notice of Commencements, Warranty Deeds, etc.

-What are the Steps in a Code Violation Case?
+What are the Steps in a Miami Code Violation Case?

-1. Complaint: A government employee or a private individual files a complaint about a particular property with the city or county in which it is located.
+1. Complaint: A government employee or a private individual files a complaint about a particular property with the city of Miami or Dade county.

 2. Warning: Also known as a “Notice of Violation,” in this step the owner of the property is informed of the issue and given 30 days to correct it.